 3 Letters of Recommendation: 1 letter from a 4-H youth member and 2 letters from adults who have knowledge of your leadership experience, skills and character.
 At least one of the letters must be from a 4-H adult who has knowledge of the applicant’s skills and character demonstrated in the 4-H Youth Development Program.
 Recommends may not be from a parent/guardian, sibling or other family member residing in the same household as the applicant.

 Application essays should be typed, using 12-point font.
-Send applications by email in PDF format to marin4h@ucanr.edu [NOTE: this email address conflicts with Steven’s email address listed on the actual application.] or in a manila envelope by mail to:
+Send applications by email in PDF format to lvandentoorn@ucanr.edu or in a manila envelope by mail to:

 UCCE Marin 4-H